What is culture hacking?

 This process works best when an organization believes in co-creating culture - meaning, culture isn't something dictated top-down from the CEO or senior leaders.
 Instead, culture is something that needs to be co-created by everyone, every day.
 Organizations should create an environment where everyone can be on the same page, with constant feedback loops that enable ongoing change and culture building.

 A culture hack can be a small action that has a big impact on culture.
 Here are seven examples for you to consider, brought to you by the community at Culture Amp.

 - Change the words you use to talk about culture.
 Instead of talking about “creating culture” talk about how you will involve everyone to “co-create” culture

-- Rather than surveying employees on a yearly basis, try surveying them as often as you plan to take action.
+- Rather than surveying employees every year, try surveying them as often as you plan to take action.
 Use focused, pulse surveys to gather feedback more regularly.

 - If they’re up for it, a CEO swap increases empathy and provides a fresh perspective at a company.
 Read about a past CEO swap at MOZ.

 - Naptime can positively affect employee well-being and productivity.
 At HuffPo, it’s a serious thing.
 Founder Arianna Huffington explains the benefits of naps in an article with Architectural Digest.

 - Friday15 is a tradition at the design company Zurb that involves taking a break to tackle a brief creative challenge as a team.